bytewice/ESS-2025.1-hotelaria/README.md

 Backend: API for managing data and business logic.

-Database: Stores user data, reservations, payments, and content.
+Database: Pondering about to use it or not

 Payment Gateway: External integration for secure transactions.

 ✅ Technologies Used
-Frontend: React.js / Vue.js / Angular (choose one)
+Frontend: Next.js

-Backend: Node.js / Django / Laravel (choose one)
+Backend: Node.js

 Database: Pondering about to use it or not

-Payment: Stripe / PayPal integration
+Payment: Pix / Debt / Credit

 Version Control: GitHub